Clonephaze/BCML-Bug-Fix-Script/README.md

 ## About <a name = "about"></a>
 This is just a simple script meant to simplify the uninstallment of BCML, deletion of its merged folder, and reinstallment of BCML.
+I originally wrote it in powershell, then python, then realized it was easier and simpler for the user to make a batch file.

 ## Usage <a name = "usage"></a>